davidgasquez/handbook/content/random.md

 - Voting with your wallet by buying environmentally conscious things from environmentally conscious and if possible, local companies.
 - Opting for long lasting products over ones you will have to replace quickly.
 - Avoiding plastic products.
 - Planting plants and creating gardens!
-Donate to organizations that plant trees.
+Donate to organizations that save (better than planting new) trees.
 - Reducing meat consumption.

 ## Annual Review List